Before we get started, let’s go over some important terms.

 It is essential that you secure permission to use any media files that are published on your PAL site.
-Please consult the Guide to Clearing Rights for in-depth instructions, and if in doubt–and if the same media can be found elsewhere online–just provide a link instead.
+Please consult the Guide to Clearing Rights for legal explanations, and if in doubt–and if the same media can be found elsewhere online–just provide a link instead.
 A link to a reputable source, as of current laws, does not require you to clear the rights.

 When adding an entry, within the Memorabilia/Files section (just beneath the Details/Credits field), you’ll notice a black button labeled “Add File.”
 When you click it, it looks like a kind of “form within a form.”
 This is a place for you to log any information you may already have as to the owner or licensee of the files you are using.
 The info you provide here will not be published on the site, it is for your reference and for PAL staff to document the status of permissions for all published content.

 Add a row for each image or group of images you attach to your entry, with as much detail as you can provide.
 This will save you time down the line, and help you stay organized.
 (If you are uploading a batch of photos from the same event and photographer, just add a single entry to the Clearing Rights form.)
 For more details, please consult the Clearing Rights section of the Contributor Manual.

 Here’s a 5-minute video tutorial showing how to add links to entries: